National Parks (Scotland) Act 2000

+The National Parks (Scotland) Act 2000 (asp 10) is an act of the Scottish Parliament.

+Background

+Before the act was passed Scotland did not have any national parks.

+Provisions

-The National Parks (Scotland) Act 2000, an Act of the Scottish Parliament, sets out four main aims of the national parks of Scotland.
-It also lays out criteria for what qualifies a park for National Park status, and the process necessary to create such features.
-The Act in itself does not establish any new National Parks; it merely creates powers for the designation of National Parks.
+It sets out four main aims of the national parks of Scotland.
+It also lays out criteria for what qualifies a park for national park status, and the process necessary to create such features.
+The act in itself does not establish any new national parks; it merely creates powers for the designation of national parks.

 Aims of national parks

 Taken from the National Parks (Scotland) Act 2000: